How to do small business payroll

 Once you’ve paid your employees, you need to transfer the relevant funds to the appropriate places.
 You’ll need to transfer funds (for all of your employees together) for:

-• Federal tax deposits: Pay your Federal and FICA taxes (Social Security and Medicare) to the IRS via the EFTPS login you set up earlier.
+• Federal tax deposits: Pay your Federal and FICA taxes (Social Security and Medicare) to the IRS via your EFTPS login.
 To determine which deposit schedule to follow and when deposits are due, check the IRS’ employment tax due dates page.

 • State and local tax deposits: Your state may require you to collect and pay state income tax and unemployment tax.